The White Peak is an area of the Peak District National Park and gets its name from the limestone rocks in this area of the peaks.

 There are no roads along this route, though be prepared for some steep ascents and descents – it is known as the Peak District for a reason 😉

 You could create a circular route past Carsington Water through to the Tissington Trail and then back down the High Peak Trail.
 This will take in some minor roads.
+Though these roads can be very steep.
+See our review of the circular route.

 This is a 2-mile long reservoir that has an 8-mile circuit around it – all traffic-free.